An affirming hymnal is helping LGBTQ Christians keep the faith - KTVZ

 “Queer people are longing to be heard,” she says “The church was supposed to protect them and love them and teach them about God.
 It has made a lot of mistakes, and we have a lot to make up for.”

-But whatever it looks like, she says, they deserve to live in truth.
+But whatever it looks like, she says, it deserves to be the truth.

 “If we are hiding, we are not being authentic.
 We are practicing lying, and you can’t build a faith on that.”

-For LGBTQ Christians, faith in spite of otherness isn’t faith at all.
+For LGBTQ Christians, faith in spite of otherness is incomplete.
 Their truth must be named and affirmed and loved.

 It must be sung.